zbunde/tutorials.gschool.it/source/wip_basic_http.md

-# What happens when I request a web page? or Introduction to HTTP
+# What happens when I request a web page?

 ## References